Body Fat Calculator

 What is Body Fat Percentage

-Body fat is also known as ‘adipose tissue’ and serves multiple functions including energy storage, hormone secretion, and providing cushioning and insulation.
+Body fat, or ‘adipose tissue,’ serves multiple functions, including energy storage, hormone secretion, and cushioning and insulation.

-Body fat percentage is a measure of the amount of fat in the body relative to total body weight.
+Body fat percentage measures the amount of fat in the body relative to total body weight.
 It represents the proportion of fat mass to lean body mass.

 Body fat percentage is a better indicator of overall health and fitness than simply measuring body weight or body mass index (BMI) alone.